IES-Org/ies-top/README.md

-# IES [INSERT-NAME-HERE] Ontology
+# IES Top Level Ontology (ToLO)

 ![IES Logo](assets/images/IES-logo-dark.png)

-**Repository:** `IES [INSERT-NAME-HERE] Ontology` **Description:** `This repository contains the development artifacts for the IES [INSERT-NAME-HERE] ontology.
+**Repository:** `IES Top Level Ontology (ToLO)` **Description:** `This repository contains the development artifacts for the IES Top Level ontology.
 It follows the standard IES ontology development repository structure and incorporates shared IES tools and GitHub workflows.`
 **Repository Status:** `Private – NDTP InnerSource`

 ---

 ## Overview

-This repository is part of the **National Digital Twin Programme (NDTP)**.
+This repository is part of the **[INSERT-PROJECT/PROGRAMME-HERE**.
 It supports the development of secure, modular, and standards-based ontologies for internal use across NDTP projects.

 > **This repository is private and governed by the NDTP InnerSource Licence – Version 1.0.**
 > It is intended solely for collaboration among NDTP teams and authorised suppliers.
 > It is **not open source** and must not be disclosed, redistributed, or published externally.

-This repository contains the development artifacts for the IES [INSERT-NAME-HERE] ontology.
+This repository contains the development artifacts for the IES Top Level Ontology.
 It follows the standard IES ontology development repository structure and incorporates shared IES tools and GitHub workflows.

 ---